-- PC Web browser: WebRTC Compliant Browser (Latest Chrome, Firefox browser) - Macintosh WebRTC Compliant Browser (Latest Chrome, Firefox, Safari browser) - MS Office 2007 and above - Flash Player (current version) - QuickTime Player (current version) - Acrobat Reader (current version) - Web conference software client /add-in like Webex or Adobe connect.
+- Latest Chrome or Firefox browser - MS Office 2007 and above - A/V Player, e.g. VLC, QuickTime (current version) - Acrobat Reader (current version) - Web conference software client /add-in like zoom.
 This will be provided in the LMS. - A basic audio recording tool that allows student to record their audio song and save the recording in MP3 format.
 Such a tool will be offered in the LMS.
 Alternatively, there is similar software like Audacity or a Digital Audio Workstation (DAW).